 - (i) Increase foreign equity up to 51 percent by remittances in foreign exchange in specified high priority areas.
-Subsequently MNCs are free to own a majority share in equity in most products. - (ii) Borrow money or accept deposit without the permission of Reserve Bank of India. - (iii) Transfer shares from one non-resident to another non-resident.[19,20] - (iv) Disinvest equity at market rates on stock exchanges. - (v) Go for 100 percent foreign equity through the automatic route in Specified sectors. - (vi) Deal in immovable properties in India.
+Subsequently MNCs are free to own a majority share in equity in most products. - (ii) Borrow money or accept deposit without the permission of Reserve Bank of India. - (iii) Transfer shares from one non-resident to another non-resident. - (iv) Disinvest equity at market rates on stock exchanges. - (v) Go for 100 percent foreign equity through the automatic route in Specified sectors. - (vi) Deal in immovable properties in India.[23] - (vii) Carry on in India any activity of trading, commercial or industrial except a very small negative list.